Is The Selling of Anointing Oil & Holy Water Biblical?

 Therefore church leaders will encourage their followers to purchase their products with the promise that if the followers purchase and use their “anointed” products, then God will answer their prayers.

-In the Bible, there is no record of Jesus Christ nor His disciples ever selling anointing oil, holy water or any product with the belief and promise that these products will attract God’s blessing or protection.
+Jesus did not sell miracles nor ask people to pay money if they wanted their prayers answered.
+In the Bible, there is no record of Jesus Christ nor His disciples ever selling anointing oil, holy water or any product with the claim and promise that these products will attract God’s blessing or protection.

 Jesus said the following in Matthew 10:7-9: “And proclaim as you go, saying, ‘The kingdom of heaven is at hand.’
 8 Heal the sick, raise the dead, cleanse lepers, cast out demons.
 You received without paying; give without pay.
 9 Acquire no gold nor silver nor copper for your belts,”